Ultrafeel/bash_feed/README.md

 # bash_feed
-Program to show current weather in some city using bash each N seconds.
+Program to show current weather in a city using bash each N seconds.
 N is retrieved from config file.
+Cancel changes